aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations/README.md

 });
 ```

-To use keys and values which does not yet have any helper functions, you can use the custom method:
+To add mapping keys and values not yet supported by the CDK, use the `custom()` method:

 ```ts
 const httpEndpoint = new HttpApi(stack, 'HttpProxyPrivateApi', {